Mejio/ePortfolio/README.md

 # ePortfolio

-Welcome to my ePortfolio repository!
-This project showcases my personal achievements, projects, and skills as a Computer Science student.
+Welcome to my ePortfolio.
+This small project showcases my personal projects, and skills as a Computer Science student.
 It is designed to highlight my academic and professional journey while demonstrating my proficiency in web development and design.

-## Description
+## Key features include:
-The ePortfolio is a responsive and interactive web application that presents an overview of my background, accomplishments, and projects.
-Visitors can navigate through sections, view featured projects, and get in touch with me through a contact form.
+- Home page with profile and bio

-Key features include:
+- About me section
 - Smooth scrolling navigation.
 - A carousel for showcasing project screenshots.
 - A pop-up modal for contact form submissions.